RAISED PSA WORKUP

 - If a UTI is present a 4 week treatment with a sensitive antibiotic (avoid quinolones if possible) prior to repeating PSA testing

-- A KUB US is also recommend to asses prostate volume, post-void residual and a screen for any upper tract pathology
+- A ultrasound KUB is also recommend to asses prostate volume, post-void residual and a screen for any upper tract pathology

 Please refer to Dr Paffen if the following is present: